mbrockey/01.Flying_Hours_Compiler/readme.txt

 Learning Outcomes:
+- learn how to manupulate strings,
+- learn re and pattern matching
+- find in text, find in list
-1. File I/O for CSV, PDF.
+- File I/O for CSV, PDF (I have learned that PDFs are evil.)
-2. Store data into a sql lite db
-3. Create a simple GUI to run the process
+- learn to work with dates.
+- take different formats and harmonize them and compile data into a single csv.

 Setup: